Batoulay

-Batoulay (باتوليه) (old name: Beit Hulei (meaning "the house of Hûlei"), is a municipality in Tyre District, Governorate of South Lebanon.
+Batoulay (باتوليه, locally Bātūlay, formerly: Beit Hulei (meaning "the house of Hûlei"), is a municipality in Tyre District, Governorate of South Lebanon.

 History

 In 1875 Victor Guérin visited the village (which he called Beit Oula) and described it: "As for the village, it consists of about thirty houses fairly well built and surrounded by a perimeter wall.
 Some beautiful ashlars, remains of an ancient building, are noticed here and there.
 Its population is 150 Metualis.
 As I walk through it quickly, I observe a pool partly dug in the rock, two presses, also ancient and made in the rock, and a sarcophagus still equipped with its lid".

 In 1881, the PEF's Survey of Western Palestine (SWP) described it as "A village built of stone, with a few mud houses, containing 100 Metawileh, situated on rising ground, surrounded by figs and arable land.
 There are no ruins of importance; a few cisterns.
 The water supply is from 'Ain Furawiyat".